miayam/miayam.github.io/_posts/2017-08-27-day22-javascript-challenge.md

 ![stripe.png](https://s20.postimg.org/itbswtdrx/stripe.png){:class="blog-post-image"}

 It's nice thing to have right?
-I won't build something like that on this silly blogging site.
-However, without this challenge, I wouldn't know the way we get the size of an element and its position relative to the `viewport`.
+However, without this challenge, I mightn't have known the way we get element's size and its position relative to the `viewport`.
 By the way, `viewport` is just an area to display the web content in the browser.
-No wonder we got smaller `viewport` if we open developer web console...
+No wonder that we got smaller `viewport` if we open the web console.

 Each DOM element has access to those properties.
 Here's how we do that: